hschickdevs/Telegram-Crypto-Alerts/README.md

    """Create new alert for simple indicators ONLY (see /indicators)""" /newalert <BASE/QUOTE> <INDICATOR> <COMPARISON> <TARGET> <optional_ENTRY_PRICE>
    # - BASE/QUOTE: The base currency for the alert (e.g. BTC/USDT)
+   # - INDICATOR: Currently, the only available simple indicator is "PRICE"
    # - COMPARISON: The comparison operator for the alert (ABOVE, BELOW, or PCTCHG)
    # - TARGET: The target value for the alert (For PCTCHG, use % form e.g. 10.5% = 10.5)
    # - optional_ENTRY_PRICE: If using the "PCTCHG" comparison opperator, you can specify this as an alternate entry price to the current price for calculating percentage changes.